 June 21, 2018 — January 6, 2019

-The exhibition is curated by John Jacob, McEvoy Family Curator for Photography, and is accompanied by a fully illustrated catalogue.
+Trevor Paglen: Sites Unseen is organized by John Jacob, SAAM’s McEvoy Family Curator for Photography, and is accompanied by a fully illustrated catalogue.

 Trevor Paglen: Sites Unseen is organized by the Smithsonian American Art Museum with generous support from the Joanne and Richard Brodie Exhibition Endowment, Elizabeth Broun, the Elizabeth Broun Curatorial Endowment, the James F. Dicke Family Endowment, Sheila Duignan and Mike Wilkins, mark sanford gross and billy ocallaghan, Alex Lakatos and Kelly Riser Lakatos, Paula and Peter Lunder, The Robert Mapplethorpe Foundation, Nion McEvoy, the Jack and Marjorie Rachlin Curatorial Endowment, and Elizabeth B. and Laurence I. Wood.